promesante/accounts-api/README.md

 ### Transaction List ###

-We show below the session for e2e testing for this endpoint:
+We will:
-1. running the Datomic query
+1. run the Datomic query
-2. invoking the endpoint, by means of `response-for` function from `io.pedestal.test` namespace, wrapped in our own util function, `test-request` and then wrapped in turn in `transaction-list`
+2. invoke the endpoint by means of `response-for` function from `io.pedestal.test` namespace, wrapped in our own util function, `test-request` and then wrapped in turn in `transaction-list`

-It is basically the same as for the previous endpoint.

 ```clojure
 user> (start)